fmxsh/f3c/f3c-spec.md

 TODO: And what does _this_ represents generally?

+## Structure of the document

+Conceptual definitions are oulined before semantic attribution.

+### Conceptual definitions

+Defines the form, structure, or category of something.

+- What a thing is.
+- What it is composed of.
+- What makes it distinct.
+- What is its structural role, meaning ...

+### Semantic attribution

+What something means or how it behaves in a specific context.

+- How it is interpreted in relation to the context.

 ## Pre-fundamental things (substrate)

 At this level, we have not yet entered the stage where any _meaning_ specific to this configuration format can be seen. _Meaning_ is defined as an occurrence of a thing or a structure which is a set of things and their relations, in the perceived material, that aligns with our purpose.
 At this level, without any meaning, without any recognizable structure directly responding to put purpose, we only have pre-fundamental _things_.
 Thus, this is a level prior to the most fundamental level of the configuration format, where the _fundamental level_ is the first _things_ specifically defined with meaning that specifically relates to the purpose.
 At that level, things are defined and named as suitable building blocks of our purpose.